 At MedPro, medical waste disposal is all we do.
-We tailor your disposal process to comply with federal & state regulations while meeting the unique challenges of our clients.
-No two businesses are alike, so we take that extra step to understand what your business requires.
-From there, we create a custom fit solution for your medical waste disposal needs.
+We tailor your disposal process to comply with federal and state regulations while meeting the unique challenges of our clients.
+No two businesses are alike, so we take the time to understand your specific situation and create a custom solution to help you comply with federal and state regulations while getting the right amount of medical waste disposal service you need.

 MedPro Disposal Offers It All